chromium/chromium/docs/webapps/isolated_web_apps.md

 The `SignedWebBundleReader` is supposed to be a generic reader for Signed Web Bundles, unrelated to Isolated Web Apps.
 As such, it does not know anything about Isolated Web Apps or the `isolated-app:` scheme.
-The more specific requirements for Signed Web Bundles when used as Isolated Web Apps are checked as part of the `IsolatedWebAppValidator`, `IsolatedWebAppReaderRegistry`, and `IsolatedWebAppURLLoader`.
-For example, the `IsolatedWebAppValidator` checks that the URLs contained in the Signed Web Bundle do not have query parameters or fragments.
+Usually, code dealing with Isolated Web Apps should use the `IsolatedWebAppResponseReader(Factory)` to read responses from the bundle.
+It checks the stricter requirements of Signed Web Bundles when used as Isolated Web Apps.
+For example, it checks that the URLs contained in the Signed Web Bundle do not have query parameters or fragments.